AAzxc321/ai-workflow-setup/research/linkedin-posts/aleyda-solis.md

 ---

 ## Post 1
-- **Title:** Crawling Mondays AI Search Roadmap Series: first two episodes recorded
 - **URL:** [Post 1](https://www.linkedin.com/posts/aleyda_the-first-two-episodes-of-crawling-mondays-activity-7478104489573560320-ecJS?utm_source=share&utm_medium=member_desktop&rcm=ACoAAGaCBk0BJ6KDxSmb3oH6XU0hOPfU35VbcGk)
 - **Date:** Wed, 01 Jul 2026 15:17:26 GMT (UTC)
 - **Topic:** AI search education / roadmap / expert interviews
 - **Source type:** LinkedIn post

-**Summary:**
+**Post 1 Extract:**
-Aleyda Solís announces that the first two episodes of Crawling Mondays’ AI Search Roadmap Series have been recorded.
-The episodes focus on what AI Search Optimization is, common misconceptions to avoid, and how to conduct AI search audience, journey, and prompt research.
+> 📹 The first two episodes of Crawling Monday's AI Search Roadmap Series have been recorded and ready to be published in the next days, going through 👇

-**Relevant excerpt:**
-“AI Search Optimization: What It Is and Common Misconceptions to Avoid.”
+> * AI Search Optimization: What It Is and Common Misconceptions to Avoid with Lily Ray, Chris Green and Roxana Stingu

-**Why it matters:**
-This post is relevant because it shows Aleyda building a structured educational series around AI search.
-It also identifies key subtopics for the research project, including audience research, journey mapping, prompt research, and misconceptions around AI search optimization.
+> * How to Do AI Search Audience, Journey and Prompt Research with Myriam Jessier, Andy Chadwick, Dan Taylor

+> If you want to learn about AI search with some of the most experienced specialists in our industry for free, you can't miss these 🔥 conversations.

+> If you haven't yet subscribed to the Crawling Mondays channel to avoid missing out, do it now 👀 Link in comments.

 **Image / visual note:**
 The original LinkedIn post includes an image.
-Image not collected yet
+Image shows a screenshot of a Zoom meeting.
+Image not collected (deemed irrelevant).